 How much does a videographer cost in the UK?

-The way that videographers price their work can often be confusing, so here is a basic overview and some things to look out for when getting quotes and planning your film.
+The way that videographers price their work can often be confusing.
+Here is a basic overview and some things to look out for when getting quotes and planning your next video project.

 How do videographers charge?